A specially designed villa from the early 20th century with outhouses and a heated

 The swimming pool

 The swimming pool is eight metres long and four metres wide.
 Its deepest part is 2.30 metres deep.
-The water is chlorinated.
-There is a professional solar-powered heating system fitted on the flat roof of one of the annexes.
-A well fills the pool up and a cover protects the pool.
-A robotic pool cleaner, made by the firm Polaris, keeps the pool clean.
+It is filled from a well and is fitted with a pool cover.
+The water is chlorinated and a professional solar-powered heating system is fitted on the flat roof of one of the annexes.
+A robotic pool cleaner, made by the firm Polaris, keeps the pool clean, enabling hassle-free use during fine weather.

 Our opinion

-This villa is one of the most beautiful houses in Auxonne.
-Ever since its time of construction, everything about it has been designed for comfort.
-Old decor and modern aesthetics are the inseparable sides of a harmonious balance that this property embodies marvellously.
-New life could be breathed into the secondary dwelling, which could be rented out as tourist accommodation or turned into a workplace.
-In this highly sought-after neighbourhood, you can enjoy absolute calm, yet you can also enjoy the nearby shops and amenities of Auxonne town centre.
-The town’s economic vibrancy and built heritage make it one of the most prestigious places to live in the region.
-Indeed, this villa is the right house in the right neighbourhood in the right town.
+This villa is one of the most remarkable houses in Auxonne.
+Ever since its construction, everything about it has been designed for comfort.
+Old decor and modern aesthetics are the inseparable components of a harmonious balance that this property embodies marvellously.
+New life could be breathed into the secondary dwelling, which could be turned into a workplace for a freelance profession or rented out as tourist accommodation.
+In the highly sought-after neighbourhood where the property is located, you can enjoy absolute calm, yet you can also enjoy the nearby shops and amenities of Auxonne town centre.
+The municipality’s economic vibrancy and cultural heritage make it one of the most prestigious places to live in the region and represent additional assets for a pleasant place to live on all levels.

 Exclusive sale